Why Pumpkin and Pumpkin Seeds Are Good for You? Some Nutritional and Health Benefits

 Nutritive value per 100 g.

 (Source: USDA National Nutrient data base)

 Health Benefits Of Pumpkin

-- The carotenoids in pumpkin keep the eyesight sharp and reduce risk of age related macular degeneration and cataract.
+- The carotenoids in pumpkin keep the eyesight sharp and reduce the risk of age-related macular degeneration and cataract.

 A cup of cooked pumpkins provide over 200% of the daily requirements of vitamin A and good levels of vitamin A is needed for eye health.

 The carotenoids that the pumpkin is rich in, especially beta carotene is converted by the body into vitamin A.